As part of their capstone, Urban Studies students may hold an internship with a non-profit organization or government agency.

 Arranging an internship

 Students should enroll in Urban Studies 201A during the quarter in which they carry out their internships.
-Students are required to meet with the Assistant Director for Community Based Learning at least three months prior to the quarter in which they intend to start their internship.
+Students are required to meet with the Urban Studies Director of Community Engaged Learning at least three months prior to the quarter in which they intend to start their internship.
 Please keep in mind that internship host organizations may require significant preparation and outreach to establish an internship, so it is advantageous to begin the internship search process as early as possible to ensure that students will find an appropriate placement that meets their personal and research interests.
 Internships must be completed before the beginning of winter quarter of senior year, or two quarters before graduation.

 Credit for the internship must be arranged prior to the internship commencing.
 The Urban Studies Program does not grant credit for internships after the internship has been completed.

-Students should work with their host organization supervisor and Assistant Director for Community Based Learning to complete the Placement Objectives Agreement prior to starting the internship.
+Students should work with their host organization supervisor and Urban Studies Director of Community Engaged Learning to complete the Placement Objectives Agreement prior to starting the internship.

 Internship details and requirements:

 The minimum time commitment is 80 hours, to be completed over approximately 10 weeks.
 Students are encouraged to work with their organization longer than 10 weeks, but the 80-hour minimum should not be spread out over a longer period, except in special cases such as research projects.